6 Faculty Advising

 6.3 Faculty Advisors for Freshmen and Sophomores

-Since first-year students have broad and special advising needs, the Dean’s Offices of Fordham College at Rose Hill and Fordham College at Lincoln Center annually recruit faculty to assist formally in the advising process.
+Since first-year students have broad and special advising needs, the Dean’s Offices of Fordham College at Rose Hill (FCRH) and Fordham College at Lincoln Center (FCLC) annually recruit select faculty and administrators to advise incoming students.
 Each advisor is assigned approximately 15-20 freshmen with whom he or she meets at regularly scheduled times throughout the academic year, both individually and as a group.
-At FCRH, this program also encompasses sophomore students and is known as the Core Advising Program.
+At FCRH, this program also encompasses sophomore students and is called the Core Advising Program.
 The Core Advising Program includes required cohort sessions for the entire freshman class focusing on issues of career development, as well as optional information sessions concerning procedures for course withdrawal and external summer course approvals.
 The FCRH Core Advising Program also recruits Faculty Advisor Student Assistants (FASAs), academically strong and motivated upper-class students, who provide unique student perspectives at each group meeting, and serve as an additional resource for freshman students.
 Before meeting with their advisees, the advisors of FCRH and FCLC attend a training session on the program in the summer.
 The first meeting between advisor and students takes place during Freshman Orientation, at which time the students receive paper copies of their class schedules.